Meri Zaat Zarra-e-Benishan: Plot

-He marries a woman in the United States, but is still in love with Saba; she is married off to an abusive 50-year-old father of four, who mistrusts her due to Arfeen's father.
+He marries a woman in the United States but is still in love with Saba; she is married off to an abusive 50-year-old father of four, who mistrusts her due to Arfeen's father.
 No one from her family visits her during her second marriage.
-Saba becomes pregnant and her husband, refusing to believe that the child is his, divorces her.
+Saba becomes pregnant, and her husband refusing to believe that the child is his, divorces her.
 She becomes a maid, gives birth to a girl, and blames herself for what has happened.

 Arfeen and his wife have a son, but their marriage is unhappy.
 In Pakistan, one of Arfeen's sisters loses her husband; his younger sister is divorced, and his mother is diagnosed with cancer.
 On her deathbed, she admits that she lied because she was jealous of Saba.
-Saba visits her aunt before she dies, and tells everyone that she's forgiven them.
-Arfeen divorces his wife and asks Saba to marry him; she says that she still loves him, but cannot trust him.
+Saba visits her aunt before she dies and tells everyone that she's forgiven them.
+Arfeen divorces his wife and asks Saba to marry him; she says she still loves him but cannot trust him.
 Her parents ask her to return to them, but she disappears.

 Several years later, Saba works at a garment factory owned by Arfeen.
-She is friendly with Haider, but covers her face to hide her identity until her death.
+She is friendly with Haider but covers her face to hide her identity until her death.
 In the present, it is found out that Sara overheard how her mother was treated by Arfeen's family and ran away.
-Haider tracks her down and explains everything; Sara forgives the family, and the couple begin a new life.
+Haider tracks her down and explains everything; Sara forgives the family, and the couple begins a new life.